PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Erica Phipps, PhD, Canadian Partnership for Children's Health and Environment
+Erica Phipps, MPH, PhD, Executive Director, Canadian Partnership for Children's Health and Environment

 Description: This presentation will: (1) share insights on indoor air quality and extreme heat campaigns to promote healthy, equitable and sustainable environments in schools and child care settings, co-created through inter-sectoral collaboration involving public health, environmental justice, education, early learning, environmental protection, academia, and child health advocates; and (2) demonstrate the value of these "Healthy Environments for Learning Day" campaigns as powerful tools to increase awareness and advance action on policy and practice, including public health practice, to improve children's environmental health in schools and child care settings.